ArturTelo/SpaceWarsGame/README.md

 ## IMPLEMENTED FEATURES

-> This section should contain a list of implemented features and their descriptions.
-In the end of the section, include two or three screenshots that illustrate the most important features.

-## PLANNED FEATURES

 1. **Player Spaceship:**
    - A controllable spaceship at the bottom of the screen that can move horizontally to evade enemy attacks.

 2. **Enemy Invaders:**
    - Rows of alien invaders that move horizontally and descend towards the player.
 They fire projectiles at the player's spaceship.